oleander/Torrents/README.md

 ## Disclaimer

-Before you use this please be sure to get the permission from the tracker in question.
+Before you use `Torrents` please be sure to get permission from the tracker in question to use their data.

 ## How do install